apache/pekko/docs/src/main/paradox/typed/cluster-concepts.md

 information sent around the cluster.
 In push-pull gossip a digest is sent representing current versions but not actual values; the recipient of the gossip can then send back any values for which it has newer versions and also request values for which it has outdated versions.
-Akka uses a single shared state with a vector clock for versioning, so the variant of push-pull gossip used in Akka makes use of this version to only push the actual state as needed.
+Pekko uses a single shared state with a vector clock for versioning, so the variant of push-pull gossip used in Pekko makes use of this version to only push the actual state as needed.

 Periodically, the default is every 1 second, each node chooses another random